GhanaNLP/ABENA/README.md

 Both the Asante and Akuapem dialects are addressed.
 Akuapem is addressed via the [JW300 twi subset](https://www.kaggle.com/azunre/jw300entw) and Twi via the [Asante Twi Bible](www.bible.org) (get a clean copy of the Bible dataset from the links in [this paper](https://www.aclweb.org/anthology/2020.lrec-1.335.pdf)).

 We perform a variety of experiments with BERT, DistilBERT and RoBERTa modeling architectures.
-You can find more details in our associated (blog post).
+You can find more details in our associated [blog post](https://nlpghana.medium.com/introducing-abena-bert-natural-language-processing-for-twi-d55a6cb312ee).
 You can find the 8 models this effort yielded listed in the [Hugging Face Model Hub](https://huggingface.co/Ghana-NLP) and see instructions on how to use them in this [Kaggle Notebook](https://www.kaggle.com/azunre/ghananlp-abena-usage-demo)

 All models presented were trained with a single Tesla K80 GPU on an NC6 Azure VM instance.